 The cheapest and probably most convenient way of travelling longer distances within Germany is, however, taking an airplane.
-There are over 540 airports throughout the country, and many of them serve larger airlines.
+There are about 539 airports throughout the country, and many of them serve larger airlines.
 This is also a good way to travel to other countries within Europe as well, as many international flights have stopovers in cities such as Frankfurt or Munich.

 The quality of public transport within a city often depends on its size, although smaller cities such as Nuremberg do frequently have good public transportation systems.
 Most of the larger cities in Germany have an extensive transport network.
 Berlin and Munich, for example, offer underground trains, trams, and buses to get their inhabitants from one end of the city to the other.
 Smaller towns usually only have one or two forms of public transportations (mostly buses).

 These modes of transport are generally preferred to driving in cities, as time spent in traffic jams and looking for parking may take you twice as long.
 In addition, public transportation is comparatively cheap compared to current gas prices in Germany.

 If you want to bring your car to Germany, make sure to have it checked at a vehicle inspection agency beforehand.
 Many German cities now have environmental zones which may prevent certain cars from driving closer to the historical city center.
 Contact the ADAC, the German automotive society, in your city for a list of said zones.
 The ADAC is also a good address to get information concerning technical requirements and possible changes you need to make when planning on importing your car to Germany, while simultaneously offering support in case of accidents or technical emergencies.